smirik/resonances-ml/docs/setup.md

 By default the application contains catalog of symthetic elements `input` folder with name `all.syn`.
 You can replace this catalog by your catalog with same name.

+## Catalog of orbital elements

+By default the application contains catalog of orbital elements `input` folder with name `allnum.cat`.
+You can replace this catalog by your catalog with same name.

 ## File with number asteroids that librates

 You need file, that contains asteroid numbers, that librates, to create learning dataset.